sgolovine/www-2020/posts/building-my-site-part-2.md

 While this solution seems the most straightforward, it came with two drawbacks.
-First, the setup in a React project isn't straightforward and requires some workarounds, having alrady done this on a previous project, I wasn't lookign forward to it.
+First, the setup in a React project isn't straightforward and requires some workarounds, having already done this on a previous project, I wasn't looking forward to it.
 Second, getting the message to Netlify was only one piece of the puzzle.
-I would then have to route that message to my inbox or check Netlify religiously for any new mesages, not ideal.
+I would then have to route that message to my inbox or check Netlify religiously for any new messages, not ideal.

 The alternative to Forms is to use Functions.
 Netlify Functions lets you write serverless functions that you can trigger from your frontend.
 This is great if